Venison Chili Recipe

 Crockpot Venison Chili

 I prefer the taste of deer chili cooked in a slow cooker, but I brown the ground venison first.
 Some people swear by letting the ground meat cook in the crockpot with the chili.
 I tried this method once, however I did not like the taste of it cooked that way.
 After trying different methods of slow cooker venison chili (and instant pot), I have decided to stick with my original recipe (which my family thinks is the best venison chili recipe EVER!)
 The main exception I would make to this recipe would be to cook the chili with dry beans instead of canned beans.
-Then you would need to soak your beans the night before, or slow cook them.
+Then you would need to soak your dry kidney beans for at least 5 hours (or overnight) before cooking them.

 Quick and Easy Venison Chili Recipe